deorder/mo2-plugins/README.md

 ## Installation

-Downlaod [the `.zip` archive](https://github.com/deorder/mo2-plugins/archive/master.zip) and extract it directly into Mod Organizer 2
+Download [the `.zip` archive](https://github.com/deorder/mo2-plugins/archive/master.zip) and extract it inside a subdirectory into Mod Organizer 2's `plugins/` folder, for example `plugins/deorder/`.
-`plugins/` folder.

 The plugin will be added to the `Tools` (icon with puzzle pieces) menu.